 Singapore’s economy grows 1.8% in Q4; 2016 GDP at 1.8%

-The Singapore economy expanded faster than expected in the final three months of 2016, avoiding a technical recession, according to advance estimates released by the Ministry of Trade and Industry (MTI) on Tuesday (Jan 3).
+Singapore's economy expanded a faster than expected 1.8 per cent in the final three months of 2016, putting growth for the whole year at 1.8 per cent, according to advance estimates released by the Ministry of Trade and Industry (MTI) on Tuesday (Jan 3).

 - Posted 03 Jan 2017 08:00